 I’m not sure I would recommend paper-band crafts as it’s complicated, messy and time-consuming.
 It was quite satisfying seeing the shapes build up though and I do love my snowman.
 If I saw a really cute kit I might try it again.
 If you already enjoy more traditional weaving crafts and would like to try a kawaii version, I’m sure this would be easier.

-This is an older kit so hard to find online now but there are a few others from the same series on Ebay.
+This is an older kit so hard to find online now but there are a few others from the same series on Ebay, along with supplies.
 If you have a Daiso store nearby, they might have new ones too.
 Amazon Japan also has a big range of supplies, books and kits for making bags, accessories and storage items including Sumikko Gurashi!

 Have you ever tried paper-band crafts or basket weaving?
 What do you think?